Skip to main content

 Working on a local machine

-On your local machine, you can simply configure a Docker credentials helper to work with Container Registry.
+On your local machine, you can simply configure a Docker credential helper to work with Container Registry.

 1. Run the following command: